kubevirt/containerized-data-importer/doc/storageprofile.md

     cloneStrategy: snapshot
 ```

-Current version supports the following parameters:
+### Parameters
 - `cloneStrategy` - defines the preferred method for performing a CDI clone
 - `claimPropertySets` contains a list of `claimPropertySet`
   - `accessMode` - contains the desired access modes the volume should have
   - `volumeMode` - defines what type of volume is required by the claim
+  These are ordered by preference, and are considered against existing partial info in the storage stanza of the datavolume.
+  Some preference considerations to note are:
+      - Block is preferred over Filesystem for performance reasons (fewer layers)
+      - ReadWriteMany over ReadWriteOnce (live migration support)
+- `dataImportCronSourceFormat` DataImportCron (recurring polling of golden registry sources) was originally designed to only maintain PVC sources, However, for certain storage types, we know that snapshots sources scale better.
+Some details and examples can be found in [clone-from-volumesnapshot-source](./clone-from-volumesnapshot-source.md).

-Values for accessModes and volumeMode are exactly the same as for PVC: `accessModes` is a list of `[ReadWriteMany|ReadWriteOnce|ReadOnlyMany]`
+Values for accessModes and volumeMode are exactly the same as for PVC: `accessModes` is a list of `[ReadWriteMany|ReadWriteOnce|ReadOnlyMany]`.
+We are aware of `ReadWriteOncePod` but [currently](https://github.com/kubevirt/containerized-data-importer/issues/2365) are not testing it.
-and `volumeMode` is a single value `Filesystem` or `Block`.
+`volumeMode` is a single value `Filesystem` or `Block`.
 Multiple claim property sets can be specified (`claimPropertySets` is a list).

-The value for `cloneStrategy` can be one of: `copy`,`snapshot`,`csi-clone`.
+The value for `cloneStrategy` can be one of:
+- `copy` - copy blocks of data over the network
+- `snapshot` - clones the volume by creating a temporary VolumeSnapshot and restoring it to a new PVC
+- `csi-clone` - clones the volume using a CSI clone

 When the value is not specified the CDI will try to use the `snapshot` if possible otherwise it falls back to `copy`.
 If the storage class (and its provider) is capable of doing CSI Volume Clone then the user may choose `csi-clone` as a preferred clone method.
+`csi-clone` is preferred in general, since it offloads the optimization responsibility to the storage provider.

 StorageClass can be annotated with `cdi.kubevirt.io/clone-strategy`.
 The annotation value can be one of: `copy`,`snapshot`,`csi-clone`.
 CDI is using this annotation value when configuring the clone strategy on storage profile.